 The regulations seek to promote transparency in the ownership of Kenyan companies and in compliance with the international standards on transparency, which includes the disclosure of information of the beneficial owner.

-The Business Registration Service (BRS) published a public notice notifying all officers of companies and authorised persons that the beneficial ownership E-Register (E-Register) has been operationalized with effect from 13th October 2020.
+The Business Registration Service (BRS) published a public notice notifying all officers of companies and authorized persons that the beneficial ownership E-Register (E-Register) has been operationalized with effect from 13th October 2020.

 As a result, all companies are required to submit a copy of their beneficial ownership register within thirty (30) days of its preparation onto the E-Register.
 This process is done online.